telemersion/telemersive-gateway/README.md

 You need to have [MaxMSP](https://cycling74.com/) installed.
 There is no need for a license if you just want to work with telemersive-gateway.

 ### Download
-To install the Telemersive Gateway: install the [latest release](https://gitlab.zhdk.ch/telemersion/telemersive-gateway/-/releases) inside the [MaxMSP package folder](https://docs.cycling74.com/max8/vignettes/packages) and call it 'telemersive-gateway'.
+To install the Telemersive Gateway: download the [latest release](https://gitlab.zhdk.ch/telemersion/telemersive-gateway/-/releases) and drop the unpacked folder inside the [MaxMSP package folder](https://docs.cycling74.com/max8/vignettes/packages) and call it 'telemersive-gateway'.
 It is not important that the directory is called this way, but otherwise the MaxProject will not work.

 Restart Max.
 Now you should be able to find the telemersive-gateway package inside the package manager.